Meet1117/SemiColon.ai/README.md

 # SemiColon.ai `;`

-A clean, minimal AI chatbot built with **ASP.NET Core MVC** — think of it as your own little ChatGPT, powered by **Google Gemini**, with a proper login system, email OTP verification, chat history, and a UI that stays out of your way.
+A clean, minimal AI chatbot built with **ASP.NET Core MVC** — think of it as your own little ChatGPT, powered by **Google SemiColon.ai**, with a proper login system, email OTP verification, chat history, and a UI that stays out of your way.

 Developed by [Meet Patel](https://patelmeet.vercel.app) — Software Developer & AI Enthusiast.